| Jones Falls Locks 39-42

 In 1843, a 28 foot x 22 foot (8.7 m x 8.5 m) stone blacksmith's shop was built on the west side of the turning basin.
 During the construction of the locks a simple log blacksmith's shop had been used.
 However, canal officials argued that given the isolation of the area, and the height of the lock gates, a permanent, on-site blacksmith's shop was required.
 It doesn't appear that a full time blacksmith was ever at Jones Falls.
 Rather the blacksmith's shop was used by canal smiths on an as-needed basis, and after about 1855, local smiths were brought in to use the shop to do repair work.
 In 1978-79, Parks Canada restored the blacksmith's shop and today you'll often find the Parks Canada blacksmith working away using the same tools of the trade as used in the 1800s.

 The locks required normal maintenance for the first few years.
 In 1866, a 70 foot (21.3 m) long section of the wall in the turning basin, near the head of the combined locks, collapsed and had to be repaired.
 In 1905-1906 the weir in the turning basin was reconstructed in masonry.
+The locks were extensive repaired in 2018-2021.
 The original weir had just been a timber sluice in an embankment of clay and gravel.
+The main weir was rebuilt in 2010.
+The original wooden bridge across the weir channel was repaired/replaced several times and re-done in concrete in 1932.
+It was replaced in 2016.

 The original Long Bridge, extending from the east bank of the channel (near where the Hotel Kenney is today) to the foot of the locks was built in about 1830.
 It was likely flooded with the rise of water after the dam at Upper Brewers was completed in early 1832.
 In 1883, a new Long Bridge was built in the same location and a timber swing bridge was installed across the second lock (Lock 41).
 This timber swing bridge became superfluous when a new fixed bridge was built, upstream of the Jones Falls Lockstation, in the 1970s.
 The timber bridge was an unequal arm, center bearing timber swing bridge (sometimes erroneously called a Kingpost Truss swing bridge), one of five of this type still surviving on the Rideau Canal at that time.
-The bridge was supposed to have been preserved in-situ, but was allowed to deteriorate and was eventually cut-up.
+The bridge was supposed to have been preserved in-situ, but was allowed to deteriorate and in 1988 it was cut-up and removed.
 Only the abutments for this bridge can be seen today.
+The original 1883 Long Bridge was replaced with a new wooden bridge in 2019.

 Sometime after 1930, a wood frame storehouse was built a little ways downhill of the old wooden guardhouse.
 Today it serves as a visitor's centre.